SolarityVR/NFT-Manager/README.md

    - Achievements, Certificates and Proof of Work<br>
    	Prove that you followed a course, did a task or kill that boss with NTTs.

-2. Non-Transferable enabled building blocks (soulbound tokens)
+<b>2.
+Non-Transferable enabled building blocks (soulbound tokens)</b>
 	2.0) ZK-ID for certificates and reputational track records to interact safely and authentically with the metaverse <br>
 	<img src= "https://user-images.githubusercontent.com/74720466/173893469-15401747-5014-4066-b745-cc6886e9949f.png" width="400" height="400"/>
 	Building a new kind of social graph, focused on groups not individuals.
 	2.1) Cheapest DAO Universal Governance Plug-In<br>
 	<img src= "https://user-images.githubusercontent.com/74720466/173891568-809ddf0f-a951-427d-8202-1c07d13905c5.png" width="600" height="300"/>
 	A single platform to govern & sustain public goods transparently, remotely and locally.
 	2.2) Modular DAOs made to scale efficiently<br>
 	<img src= "https://user-images.githubusercontent.com/74720466/173890477-18d3c399-3f63-4db5-981d-4e1ffe63fa68.png" width="600" height="300"/>
 	Combine effortlessly DAOs Governances to have live or persistent higher-order organizations governed by the governance output of the components making up the system.
 Coming soon, get on board we have a great filter ahead of us!